actions-cool/issues-helper/README.md

 ### ⭐ Advanced

-It is not recommended to use multiple actions for advanced usage.
+Advanced usage is not recommended to use multiple actions at the same time.

 #### `check-inactive`